ahong117/UCI-Project1/README.md

 -Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
--In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
 Filebeat collects data on system logs such as server logs or audit logs.
 Metricbeat collects statistical data and metrics on our Apache server and any services running on that server.

 ### Using the Playbook